stuin/CC-Checkerboard/README.md

 - Move history
 - Single file library
 - Synced random seed
+- Board generation at game start or at first move
-- Add `-u` to args to update games from git
+- Add `-u` to args to install updates from git
+- `gamelist -m` to wait for any multiplayer game and join
 - Multiple example games:
 	- Tic Tac Toe
+	- Checkers
 	- Othello
+	- Minesweeper
+	- Binario

 ### Install